roryp/reliable-web-app-pattern-java-workshop/Part1-Tooling/README.md

 azd provision --no-prompt
 ```

-Run the following command to deploy the code to the created infrastructure:
+Once the resources are provisions (this can take a while), run the following command to deploy the code to the created infrastructure:

 ```shell
 azd deploy